 Yoga has been practised for thousands of years.
-It is a whole body philosophy, involving breathing work, stretching exercises, postures and meditation.
+It is a whole body philosophy, involving stretching, breathing exercises, postures and meditation.
 Yoga can help to improve overall wellbeing and fitness by increasing muscle strength, bone density, cardio-vascular fitness, flexibility, balance and co-ordination.
-Possible benefits for cancer patients include improvements in overall quality of life, mood, sleep quality and reduced stress and fatigue.
+Possible benefits for cancer patients include improvements in overall quality of life, reduced fatigue, reduced stress, anxiety and depression and improved sleep and mood.

 This support program has been made possible through the generosity of community donations and is offered as an introduction to yoga.
-To experience the many benefits of yoga, people are invited to attend the Life Now Yoga for a maximum of three programs.
+So we can help more people to experience the many benefits of yoga, participants are invited to attend Life Now Yoga for a maximum of three terms.

 Research and yoga information